deltanet/adapt-character-text/README.md

 >**small** (string): File name (including path) of the image on small sized devices.
 Path should be relative to the *src* folder.

 ## Accessibility
-+ Remember to include an **alt** attribute for all your images.
-Screen readers will read aloud alt text content, so leave the alt text empty (`"alt": ""`) if the image does not contribute significant course content.
++ **Character text** has been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **ariaRegion**.
+This label is not a visible element.
+It is utilized by assistive technology such as screen readers.
+Should the region's text need to be customised, it can be found within the **globals** object in [*properties.schema*](https://github.com/deltanet/adapt-character-text/blob/master/properties.schema).

-+ If the alt text is left empty, the image will *not* be included in the tab order.
-If the component is configured to display [title or body text]((https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)), these will remain keyboard accessible.
+If the 'alternative text' is left empty, the image will *not* be included in the tab order.
-+ If the alt text is assigned a value, but the component is not being tracked for course completion, assign the class `"no-state"` to **_classes**.
-Adapt's accessibility mode reports to the learner the 'state' of the component, whether it is complete or incomplete.
-It is not common practice to require interaction with (or 'completion' of) an image for course completion.
-Indeed, a screen reader needlessly announcing the state of an image may be distracting for the learner.
-Assigning the built-in class `"no-state"` prevents this.

 ## Limitations

 No known limitations.

 ----------------------------
-**Version number:**  4.0.1
+**Version number:**  4.1.0
-**Framework versions supported:**  5+
+**Framework versions supported:**  5.8+
 **Author / maintainer:** DeltaNet with [contributors](https://github.com/deltanet/adapt-character-text/graphs/contributors)
 **Accessibility support:** Yes
 **RTL support:** Yes